linzjax/linzjax.github.io/_posts/2015-12-24-research-rethink-redesign.markdown

 date:   2015-12-24 13:33:09
 author: Lindsey Jacks
 categories: outreachy
+excerpt: <p>It's week three of my internship with Cadasta, and I have been working on a complete redesign of the UI for <a href="http://fieldpapers.org/">Field Papers</a>.
+This is a complete breakdown of my research and wireframing phase.</p>
 ---

 **"Avoid pixel-pushing at all costs – your job is to solve problems.
 View your work through that lens at all times. [...]
 Accurately defining the problem goes a long way towards solving it." - [J.P.
 Onori](http://somerandomdude.com/2012/01/10/transition-from-development-to-design/)**